jax-ml/jax/docs/new_docs/101/transformations.md

 Two big consequences follow from this design.

-### Consequence 1: transformations require pure functions
+### Consequence 1: transformations require traceable functions

-JAX transformations are designed for functions that are *functionally pure*: all inputs come in through arguments, all outputs leave through the return value, and nothing else happens.
+JAX transformations only work on operations that the tracing machinery intercepts.
+The usual sufficient condition for traceability is *functional purity*: outputs depend only on inputs (arguments and closed-over values);
+outputs are produced by applying JAX operations; and no side effects occur.

-Purity is worth wanting before any implementation detail enters the picture: it's what gives the transformations simple, clear meanings.
-A pure function denotes a mathematical function, and the transformations are mathematical operators on it: `jax.grad(f)` means $\nabla f$; `jax.vmap(f)` means "$f$, applied to each element"; `jax.jit(f)` can promise to return exactly what `f` returns, while caching and optimizing freely, precisely because `f`'s outputs are determined by its inputs.
-None of these has as tidy a meaning for a function that also prints, appends to a list, or mutates a global.
-Much of numerical computing is expressing math, and math is pure.
+Purity is valuable even without a tracing implementation: it makes code easier for the user to reason about, and easier for the compiler to optimize, parallelize, and scale.
+It also gives the transformations simple, clear meanings.
+A pure function denotes a mathematical function, and the transformations are mathematical operators on it:
+`jax.grad(f)` means $\nabla f$; `jax.vmap(f)` means "$f$ applied to each element" without worrying about whether or in what order side-effects might occur; `jax.jit(f)` can promise to return exactly what `f` returns, while caching and optimizing freely.

 Tracing then turns this from good advice into a working requirement.
-Side effects in your function happen at *trace time*, not when the recorded operations run, and the number of times a function is traced is an implementation detail of each transformation.
+Side effects in your function, like built-in Python `print` calls, happen at *trace time*, not when the transformed computation runs.

-Our `vmap` example above already showed this: the batch had three elements, but `print` ran only once, because `vmap` traces the function a single time to record its operations.
-Under `jax.jit`, the effect is even sharper — traces are cached, so a side effect might happen on the first call and then never again.
+Our `vmap` example above already showed this: the batch had three elements, but `print` ran only once, because `vmap` traces the function a single time, transforming each operation as it's intercepted.
+Under `jax.jit`, the effect is even sharper: traces are cached, so a side effect might happen on the first call and then never again.
+If you want to print *runtime* values from transformed code, there's a purpose-built tool: {func}`jax.debug.print`; see {ref}`jax-201-debugging`.

-Reading external state has the same problem in reverse: a global variable's value may be baked in at trace time, so later updates to it are silently ignored by transformed code.
-Pass everything your function needs as an argument, and return everything it produces.
+Reading mutable state has the same problem in reverse: a global value is likely baked in at trace time, so later updates to it are silently ignored by transformed code.

-(If you want to print *runtime* values from transformed code, there's a purpose-built tool: {func}`jax.debug.print`; see {ref}`jax-201-debugging`.)

-Purity might sound like it forbids two staples of numerical programming: random number generation and in-place mutation.
-It doesn't.
-JAX's random functions are themselves pure: they take the source of randomness as an explicit key argument, and the same key always yields the same sample ({ref}`jax-101-random`).
-And evolving state — parameters, counters, optimizer momenta — is expressed by threading values through pure functions, or with refs, JAX's mutable array type ({ref}`jax-101-state`).
+For more about traceability, see {ref}`jax-101-state`.

-### Consequence 2: traced code can't specialize on data
+### Consequence 2: traced code can't always specialize on data values

 How much does a tracer know about the value it stands in for?
 That depends on the transformation. `vmap`'s tracers actually know quite a lot: they carry